Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Hotspot Shield Free asks users to allow ad tracking on iOS.

-Shockingly, 80% shared real IP addresses with advertisers before asking for permission to allow ad tracking.
+Despite this requirement, 80% of the free iOS VPN apps we examined shared real IP addresses with advertisers before asking for permission to allow ad tracking.

-Based on our findings, our view is that many free VPNs in the Apple App Store are unsafe and too risky to use.
+As you can see from our findings, many popular free VPNs in the Apple App Store are too risky to use.

 What iPhone VPNs Can't Do